For an incoming joint PhD, the home university is not UAntwerp but another university. The PhD candidate takes into account the following:

 - The candidate must submit two hard copies and a digital version of the doctoral thesis to the Central Library Office of UAntwerp.

 - The faculty checks the student's central enrolment in SisA when organising the defence of the doctoral thesis;

 - The faculty verifies that the joint PhD agreement has been signed by all parties before the draft thesis is submitted as part of a joint PhD involving UAntwerp.
 Deadlines that were previously agreed upon should be taken into account when setting a date for the defence of the doctoral thesis.

 8. Diploma conferral

-After the PhD student has defended his or her doctoral thesis, the diploma service (email@example.com) will receive a copy of the jury's report from the supervisor or the PhD student.
+After the PhD candidate has defended his or her doctoral thesis, the diploma service (email@example.com) will receive a copy of the jury's report from the supervisor or the PhD candidate.
 The diploma file (diploma and diploma supplement) will then be drawn up and issued according to the provisions in the agreement.